NGSolve/netgen/CONTRIBUTING.md

 If you have a problem using Netgen/NGSolve consider asking a question in our [forum](https://ngsolve.org/forum).

 If you found a bug create an issue in the [Github Issue Tracker](https://github.com/NGSolve/netgen/issues).
-Please be as specific as possible, issues with a reproducible minimal script will get more attention than unspecific one liners :)
+Please be as specific as possible, issues with a reproducible minimal failing example will get more attention than unspecific one liners :)

 ## Contributing patches